From the origin stories of Omaha's businesses and buildings to the developments shaping its future, if it's part of Omaha's story, it's fair game.

-The Pioneer Log Cabin located at 1805 Hancock St in Bellevue may be the oldest building in Nebraska.
-While it hasn’t been confirmed, it is said to have been built along the Missouri River in 1835.
-A part of John Jacob Astor’s Fur Trading Post, it was moved to higher ground after a cholera outbreak.
-It was moved to its current site which belonged to the Presbyterian Mission in 1854.
-In 1856 Joseph Betz used it as a carpenter’s shop when he built the Old Presbyterian Church on Franklin Street.
+The Pioneer Log Cabin, located at 1805 Hancock Street, was part of John Jacob Astor’s fur trading post.
+It was moved to higher ground after a cholera outbreak, then moved to its current site, which belonged to the Presbyterian Mission, in 1854.
+In 1856, Joseph Betz used it as a carpenter’s shop when he built the Old Presbyterian Church on Franklin Street.

 This Durham Museum photo is described as being the same cabin.
 If so, it would have been reconfigured so that the entrance was on the other side.
 The description states that the man in the photo was likely Joseph Betz who used it as a carpenter’s shop.

-The cabin with hand-hewn cottonwood logs was originally packed with mud.
-Inside it had a dirt floor, fireplace and a loft that was used as a bedroom.
-It was used as a residence until 1954 during which it was expanded in size when a kitchen and pantry were added to the east end of the building.
-Over the years, grout was used to seal the cabin instead of mud, the exterior walls were covered with clapboard and a window was added to the south.
+The cabin, with hand-hewn cottonwood logs originally packed with mud, had a dirt floor, a fireplace, and a loft used as a bedroom.
+It served as a residence for just three families from 1856 until 1954, during which time it grew in size when a kitchen and pantry were added to the east end of the building.
+Over the years, grout replaced mud to seal the cabin, the exterior walls were covered with clapboard, and a window was added to the south.

 Photo of the pioneer log cabin courtesy of the Sarpy County Historical Society.

-It served as the residence to just three families starting with James Gow.
-Research by Michaela Armetta of Omaha History Club states that Gow bought it from Joseph La Flesche, Iron Eye, the last recognized head chief of the Omaha Tribe.
-If true, it the cabin may have been the birthplace of Susette La Flesche, Bright Eyes.
-She was the spokesperson for Native American rights and acted as Standing Bear’s interpreter during his trial at Fort Omaha in 1879.
+It was occupied by James Gow.
+Research by Michaela Armetta of the Omaha History Club states that Gow bought it from Joseph La Flesche, Iron Eye, the last recognized head chief of the Omaha Tribe.
+If true, the cabin may have been the birthplace of Susette La Flesche, Bright Eyes.
+She was a spokesperson for Native American rights and acted as Standing Bear’s interpreter during his trial in 1879.

 More recent photo of the restored pioneer log cabin.

 Gow sold the cabin to the first of two widows.
 The first was Mary Kinney in 1868.
-The second was Josephine Mountain whose family owned the cabin from 1885 until the time they sold it to the Sarpy County Historical Society in 1954.
+The second was Josephine Mountain, whose family owned the cabin from 1885 until they sold it to the Sarpy County Historical Society in 1954.

-Since that time the cabin has undergone several restoration projects including the removal of the clapboard siding, replacing both the roof and rotting logs and adding a basement.
+Since then, the cabin has undergone several restoration projects, including the removal of the clapboard siding, replacement of both the roof and rotting logs, and the addition of a basement.
 The building was added to the National Register of Historic Places in 1970.
 Today the cabin is said to be in near-original condition and is available for tours by contacting the museum.

 Google Street View of the property on which the log cabin sits.